hybridgroup/gobot/drivers/aio/README.md

 # AIO

-This package provides drivers for [Analog Input/Output (AIO)]() devices.
-It is normally used by connecting an adaptor such as [firmata](https://gobot.io/x/gobot/platforms/firmata) that supports the needed interfaces for AIO devices.
+This package provides drivers for [Analog Input/Output (AIO)](https://en.wikipedia.org/wiki/Analog-to-digital_converter) devices.
+It is normally used by connecting an adaptor such as [firmata](https://gobot.io/x/gobot/platforms/firmata) that supports the needed interfaces for analog devices.

 ## Getting Started